MicrosoftDocs/cognitive-toolkit-docs/articles/Serialization.md

 * [Evaluate a saved trained model](https://docs.microsoft.com/en-us/cognitive-toolkit/How-do-I-Evaluate-models-in-Python#evaluate-a-saved-convolutional-network)
 * [Access the parameters of a saved trained model](https://docs.microsoft.com/en-us/cognitive-toolkit/How-do-I-Read-Things-in-Python#load-model-and-access-network-weights-parameters)
 * [Evaluate and write out specific layers of a saved trained model](https://github.com/Microsoft/CNTK/tree/master/Examples/Image/FeatureExtraction)
-*(Note that the pretrained ResNet-18 model used in this example was trained in BrainScript and is saved in the model-v1 format.)*

 ### ONNX format
 CNTK also supports the saving and loading of models in the [ONNX](http://onnx.ai/) format, which allows for interoperability among other frameworks, including Caffe2, PyTorch and MXNet.